In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 It's important to have a bias toward action and ensure everyone is on the same page following a meeting.
 Reporting what happened during the meeting is crucial.
-Make sure to share this information with all relevant participants, not just those who were invited.
+Ensure that you share this information with all relevant participants, not just those invited.

 The report should include any decisions that were made and any action items that need to be completed.
 This ensures that everyone is informed and accountable and ensures that everyone knows what they need to do and by when.

 To make it even easier to keep track of meetings, AI-driven note-taking tools like Fireflies.ai can be incredibly helpful.
 They provide a written record of every meeting, so you can refer to them whenever necessary.
-This can also help avoid misunderstandings or information asymmetry between team members.
+Thanks to AI in the Workplace, you can avoid misunderstandings or information asymmetry between team members.

-I've found Fireflies note-taking tool incredibly helpful and time-saving.
+I've found the Fireflies note-taking tool incredibly helpful and time-saving.